Using named branches in jj

 │ refactor printing

 I like the name trunk here, but you can use main if you prefer, whatever you like really.
 But if we look on the right hand side of the first log line above, we can see trunk as an identifier here.
-We can use the name main as a revision or use it in a revset if we'd like:
+We can use the name trunk as a revision or use it in a revset if we'd like:

 > jj log -r 'ancestors(trunk, 2)'